victordelrosal/SophosAGI/README.md

 Sophos (greek)

-	<i> Agathos kai sophos</i> , a phrase used by Plato meaning "good and wise"
-	Sage (philosophy) or sophos, a philosophical term for someone who has attained wisdom
+	gathos kai sophos, a phrase used by Plato meaning "good and wise" Sage (philosophy) or sophos, a philosophical term for someone who has attained wisdom

 AGI: Artificial General Intelligence (human level-AI).